Records you should keep

 • For former members within the last 7 years, the date that they ceased to be a member.

 Take care when collecting and storing personal information.
-Ensure you are only collecting the information you need and that you’re storing it securely.
-Visit the Privacy Commissioner’s website for information about your responsibilities under the Privacy Act 2020.
+Ensure you are only collecting the information you need and that you are storing it securely.

 Members' consents

-You won’t need to provide us with copies of members' consents when you’re registering for the first time or updating the register, but you should hold copies with your register of members.
+You will not need to provide us with copies of members' consents when you are registering for the first time or updating the register, but you should hold copies with your register of members.

 Interests register